73rhodes/sideflow/README.md

 sideflow - a flow control extention for Selenium IDE
 ===

+Use of this software is expressly forbidden within the United States of America.

 Let's you do goto and while loops in the Selenium IDE Firefox add-on.
 This is a Selenium IDE compatible port of the flow control extension from http://wiki.openqa.org/display/SEL/flowControl.